wordware-ai/magnitude-fork/README.md

 ### Configure LLMs

 Magnitude requires setting up two LLM clients:
-1. 🧠 A strong general multi-modal LLM (the **"planner"**)
+1. A strong general multi-modal LLM (the **"planner"**)
-2. 👁️ A fast vision LLM with pixel-precision (the **"executor"**)
+2. A fast vision LLM with pixel-precision (the **"executor"**)

-#### Planner Configuration

-For the **planner**, you can use models like Gemini 2.5 pro, Claude Sonnet 3.7, GPT 4.1, or any other model that accepts image input.

-Magnitude will automatically read and use any of the following API keys if configured:
-- `GOOGLE_APPLICATION_CREDENTIALS` (gemini-2.5-pro-preview-03-25)
-- `OPENROUTER_API_KEY` (google/gemini-2.5-pro-preview-03-25)
-- `ANTHROPIC_API_KEY` (claude-3-7-sonnet-latest)
-- `OPENAI_API_KEY` (gpt-4.1-2025-04-14)

-If you have any of these in your environment, no additional setup is needed for the planner.
+For the **planner**, you can use any multi-modal LLM, but we recommend Gemini 2.5 pro.
+You can use Gemini via Google AI Studio or Vertex AI.
+If you don't have either set up, you can create an API key in [Google AI Studio](https://aistudio.google.com) (requires billing) and export to `GOOGLE_API_KEY`.

+If no `GOOGLE_API_KEY` is found, Magnitude will fallback to other common providers (`ANTHROPIC_API_KEY` / `OPENAI_API_KEY`).

 To explicitly select a specific provider and model, see [configuration docs](https://docs.magnitude.run/reference/llm-configuration).
-Currently we support Google Vertex AI, Anthropic, AWS Bedrock, OpenAI, and OpenAI-compatible providers.
+Currently we support Google AI Studio, Google Vertex AI, Anthropic, AWS Bedrock, OpenAI, and OpenAI-compatible providers.

-> We strongly recommend Gemini 2.5 pro or Sonnet 3.5/3.7 for the planner model.
-We design the planner agent with the strongest models in mind, so other models may not work as expected.

-#### Executor Configuration (Moondream)
+#### Configure Moondream

 Currently for the **executor** model, we only support [Moondream](https://moondream.ai/), which is a fast vision model that Magnitude uses for precise UI interactions.